redhat-documentation/vale-at-red-hat/README.md

 [rdlugyhe@rdlugyhe troubleshooting]$ vale cluster-logging-troubleshooting-for-critical-alerts.adoc
 ```

-The command output gives you a list of suggestions, warnings, and errors based on customizable styles and vocabularies.
+The resulting command output gives you a list of suggestions, warnings, and errors based on customizable styles and vocabularies.

-Here's what some typical command output looks like (minus colored syntax highlighting- which I can't reproduce here):

 <pre> 238:27   <font color="#CC0000">error</font>       Did you really mean             Vale.Spelling
                       &apos;rebalancing&apos;?